-While Jimmy’s Italian is locals’ favorite and very popular amongst tourists too, you get extremely delicious and well served Italian food up in Dharamkot at Trek & Dine.
+While Jimmy’s Italian is locals’ favorite, it is popular amongst tourists too.
+You get extremely delicious and well served Italian food up in Dharamkot at Trek & Dine.
 However, if you are craving Pizza, head to Namgyal cafe in McLeod Ganj without a doubt in your head (don’t forget to choose to sit on their terrace).

 Himachali and Punjabi Food

 While you can get Indian/Punjabi food at most of the places in the city, I would suggest trying some dishes at Mcllo restaurant.
 It is the most famous restaurant in town, mainly because of its location and ambiance.
 Situated right at the McLeod Ganj market square, it is the biggest four-story place with a rooftop.
 Travelers come here mostly to enjoy alcoholic drinks and beer.

 Dharamkot and Bhagsu are dotted with numerous cafes and bakery serving global cuisines.
 I discovered a little gem of a place during my recent visit to Dharamkot earlier this year – Trek & Dine.
 A hillside cafe with laid-back setting serving the most delicious food I have had in Dharamshala.
 From Hummus, Pita, and Falafel to Ziva you will get all delicious Israeli dishes at this restaurant.
-There are many other cafes in Dharamkot serving Israeli cuisine, so go explore!
+There are many other cafes in Dharamkot serving Israeli cuisine, so explore!

 Some of the good restaurants you should try are Hummingbird, Moon peak cafe, Illiterati, Woeser bakery, Snow Lion, Morgan’s place.
 Further details in my upcoming article on ‘Food culture in McLeod Ganj’.